-In 2010, Schmidt Hammer Lassen Architects won the prestigious architectural design competition for the new permanent premises of the ICC with an experienced interdisciplinary team of consultants.
+In 2010, Schmidt Hammer Lassen Architects won the prestigious architectural design competition for the new permanent premises of the International Criminal Court (ICC) with an experienced interdisciplinary team of consultants.
 The design was selected for its understanding of the concept of transparency.
-The design also shows how democratic values upon which the Danish tradition for architecture rests, reflected in an international institution that is subject to some of the strictest security requirements in the world.
+The design also shows how democratic values upon which the Danish tradition for architecture rests, reflected in an international institution subject to some of the world's strictest security requirements.